 CARBS: For the most part, carbs and sugars can be problematic, because they cause inflammation.
 The best carbs I think are yams and white rice.
 Small amounts of quinoa are fine.
 Berries are okay too.

 FATS: Higher amounts of healthy fats should also be your goal and less Omega 6 fats.

 PROTEINS: Lower amounts of protein, about 25% or less of your total calories should be your goal.
-The best protein sources would be grass-fed bison and beef, pasture-raised whole eggs, wild-caught salmon and vegetable proteins such as Non-GMO, organic rice protein.
+The best protein sources would be grass-fed bison and beef, pasture-raised whole eggs, wild-caught salmon, and vegetable proteins such as Non-GMO, and organic rice protein.